 At TruckingOffice we make it easy to stay on top of your quarterly IFTA filings by keeping all of your information organized in one place.
-Staying organized is the key to keeping up with your reports.
+After you get your IFTA stickers and IFTA permit staying organized is the key to keeping up with your reports.
 With TruckingOffice, all of your miles are calculated using PC*Miler, so all you have to do is enter in your trips and TruckingOffice will calculate all miles driven and report them back to you by state.
 PC*Miler is completely integrated making it very easy to use.
-TruckingOffice provides a comprehensive IFTA quarterly fuel tax report that displays all of your ifta miles per state (empty, loaded, and toll) and all of your fuel gallons by state/province making your IFTA forms easy to fill out.
+TruckingOffice provides a comprehensive IFTA quarterly fuel tax report that displays all of your IFTA miles per state (empty, loaded, and toll) and all of your fuel gallons by state/province making your IFTA forms easy to fill out.
 Get Started today and discover just how easy it really is.

 What is IFTA?